 Science communication and public engagement with science have repeatedly been called for in recent years, in particular during the COVID-19 pandemic.
 The Swiss Academies of Arts and Sciences have therefore established the expert group «Communicating Sciences and Arts in Times of Digital Media», consisting of researchers, communication specialists and science journalists: it aims, firstly, to systematically assess the status quo of science communication and public engagement with science in Switzerland.
 Secondly, it aims to identify where there is potential for improving it and to draw up appropriate recommendations.
 The results will be published in the form of a report and a brochure on 15 July and presented in the Science after Noon series of events on 19 August 2021.

-- Gian-Andri Casutt, Co-speaker of the expert group “Communicating Sciences and Arts in Times of Digital Media”, Member of the ETH Board
+- Gian-Andri Casutt, Co-speaker of the expert group “Communicating Sciences and Arts in Times of Digital Media”, Head of Communications of the ETH Board

 - Dr. Gino Caspari, SNSF Postdoc Mobility Fellow, University of Bern, Archeology, Member of the Swiss Young Academy